MooreThreads/torch_musa/torch_musa/csrc/core/README.md

 ## Basic Design

 There is only one allocator for devices (need multiple allocators to support multi-gpu memory management).
-It is derived from `at::Allocator` so that all the tensors with dispatch key `at::native::musa::kMUSA` will call `malloc` and `free` func in this allocator.<br></br>
+It is derived from `at::Allocator` so that all the tensors with dispatch key `at::musa::kMUSA` will call `malloc` and `free` func in this allocator.<br></br>
 The implementation of allocator can be find in file `Allocator.cpp`.

 ### Data stuctures